SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 1. `cds watch` is actually just a shortcut for another `cds` command.
 What is it?

 1. Are the names of the enumerations that you saw in the graphical display of `db/schema.cds` actually specified anywhere explicitly?

-1. There are four types of resources available at <http://localhost:4004>.
-What are they?

 ---